Sportforum Hohenschönhausen: Ice sports arenas

+The ice hockey arena served as home arena of the ice hockey team of SC Dynamo Berlin during the East German era.
+The ice hockey department of SC Dynamo Berlin became ice hockey club EHC Dynamo Berlin in 1990.
+The club was then renamed EHC Eisbären Berlin in 1992.
+The Wellblechpalast served as the home arena to Eisbären Berlin until 2008.

-The Wellblechpalast opened on the sports complex in 1963.
-It was the home arena of the ice hockey department of SC Dynamo Berlin, and served as the home arena of its continuation, the Eisbären Berlin, until 2008.
-The arena has a seating capacity for 4,695 people.
-The arena is still used as a training facility by the professional team of Eisbären Berlin and is the home arena of the youth teams of Eisbären Berlin.
+The ice hockey arena has a capacity for 4,695 spectators, of which 3,112 are standing and 1,357 are seated.
+The arena is still used as a training facility by the professional team of Eisbären Berlin.
+It also serves as the home arena of the youth teams of Eisbären Berlin.